12-year-old girl with cancer in need of bone marrow transplant

 Baylee was diagnosed last year with lymphoma, discovered after she complained of a sore and swollen knee.
 She spent the next three weeks undergoing chemotherapy at Texas Children's Hospital.

 "It changed our lives," said her mother, Regina Windt.
-"The scans showed the cancer was disappearing and then she was cancer free."
+"The scans showed the cancer was disappearing and then she was cancer-free."
 A few months ago, it returned "as fierce as before," she said.

 To continue the treatment, Baylee needs to find a match on the bone marrow registry.
 Often siblings and immediate family are possible donors, but her case is different.

-Robert and Regina Windt adopted Baylee as an infant from Guatamala.
+Robert and Regina Windt adopted Baylee as an infant from Guatemala.
 Her older brother, Walker, was adopted as a baby from Russia.

 "I can't imagine our lives without them," said their adoptive mother.